scummvm/scummvm/doc/docportal/other_platforms/ios.rst

 .. figure:: ../images/ios/choose_device.gif

+You may need to disable bitcode generation in the build settings.
+This should already be disabled by default when you make a build specifically for your device, but it is enabled by default when you build for a ''Generic iOS Device''.

 The last step before building ScummVM is to change the bundle identifier and manage signing.
 Click on the **scummvm** project in the left pane, and then click on **ScummVM - iOS** under **TARGETS**.
 On the menu bar above, click on **General**.
 Under **Identity** there is a field labeled **Bundle Identifier**.
 Enter a unique identifier in reverse-DNS format.
 This can be as simple as com.\ *yournamehere*.